 The guest blogger that I’m featuring today is the wonderful Kristy from Keepin’ It Kind!
-You may remember that I did a delicious cookie recipe for her blog, in December; well, now it’s time for her to return the favor!
-Kristy has some incredibly creative recipes, paired with her husband’s photography they make a vegan food porn dream team!
-So, welcome her to the site!
+You may remember that I did a delicious cookie recipe for her blog, in December; well, now it’s time for her to return the favor! 😉 Kristy has some incredibly creative recipes, paired with her husband’s photography they make a vegan food porn dream team!
+So, welcome her and this Cream of Asparagus Soup to the site!

 I am so excited that Jackie asked me to be here today!
 It is such an honor being able to do a guest post for one of your favorite blogs and I am so grateful for this opportunity!

 When I was younger, my family was all about those “Cream of _______” soups.
 You know the kind- they come in the red and white can and they’re super thick and overly salty because they’re “condensed.”
 I was taught very early on that these were very unhealthy and not really to be eaten unless they were mixed into some sort of casserole, usually topped with a crumbled chip or cereal of some sort (because unhealthy casseroles were okay???).

 As I got older, and more conscious of my food choices, whenever I would see a “Cream of Something” soup on a restaurant menu, I would look the other way because anything starting with “Cream of” meant my jeans would be tight for days on end.
 “Cream of ________” soups became the enemy.

 Now I know that there are ways to get a super creamy soup without little to no milk or cream!
 You can enjoy the richness of a creamy soup without all the calories and fat, not to mention all of the unnecessary animal products!